Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Analysis method for the mock data

 \subsection{SNe surveys}

-In this work we consider two future SNe surveys, one based on the proposed \Euclid DESIRE survey \citep{Laureijs:2011gra,Astier:2014swa} and the other based on the specifications of the LSST.
-We will assume that the \Euclid DESIRE survey will observe $1700$ supernovae in the range $z\in[0.7,1.6]$, while the LSST survey will observe $8800$ supernovae in the redshift range $z\in[0.1,1.0]$, for a total of 10500 data points.
+We considered two future SNe surveys, one based on the proposed \Euclid DESIRE survey \citep{Laureijs:2011gra,Astier:2014swa}, and the other based on the specifications of the LSST.
+We assumed that the \Euclid DESIRE survey will observe $1700$ supernovae in the range $z\in[0.7,1.6]$, while the LSST survey will observe $8800$ supernovae in the redshift range $z\in[0.1,1.0]$ for a total of 10500 data points.

-In both cases we will assume the redshift distributions described in \citet{Astier:2014swa} and we further assume they are uncorrelated with each other.
+In both cases we assumed the redshift distributions described in \citet{Astier:2014swa}, and we further assumed that they are uncorrelated with each other.
 While the DESIRE survey is not a guaranteed output of \Euclid, we include it here in order to extend the redshift range of LSST, as this is crucial for the GA reconstruction at high $z$.
-For every SNe event we will assume an observational error of the form
+For every SNe event, we assumed an observational error of the form